wein.plus

 Cordon

 Name (also main shoot, limb, arm) for the perennial, woody part at the upper end of the vine trunk.
 Depending on vine training, they are usually horizontal, but can also be vertical as in the Vertiko system.
-In the two-armed form, a cordon is pulled horizontally along wires on the left and right.
+In the two-armed form, a cordon extending from the head is pulled horizontally to the left and right along the wires.
 Cordon de Royat in Champagne is a one-armed system.
-The one-year-old shoots (the one-year-old wood) are located on the cordons, which are pruned in different ways depending on vine training on the vine as cones, stretchers or pruned (see under arch).
-The new, fruit-bearing shoots develop from their eyes (buds).
+In contrast to the arch (for example in Guyot training), in which one-year-old fruit wood is bent anew each year and the rest of the cane is largely cut back, the cordon remains as a permanent, perennial supporting framework.

 Voices of our members